avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 ### Embed security into your CI/CD pipeline

 Continuous integration and deployment (CI/CD) play a key role to quickly release our product.
 Problems arise when we ignore security in these fast iterations.
-That's why we highly suggest to embed automatic security tests into you CI/CD pipeline such static code analysers, vulnerability scanners for dependencies (e.g., by using Snyk), docker images (e.g., [Clair](https://github.com/coreos/clair)) and VM templates (e.g., [CFRipper](https://github.com/Skyscanner/cfripper)).
+That's why we highly suggest to embed automatic security tests into you CI/CD pipeline such as static code analysers, vulnerability scanners for dependencies (e.g., by using Snyk), docker images (e.g., [Clair](https://github.com/coreos/clair)) and VM templates (e.g., [CFRipper](https://github.com/Skyscanner/cfripper)).

 ### Code security